Giants vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Giants have a record of 3-4.
+- In three games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-2.

-- In their last 10 games with a total, the Giants and their opponents are 3-7-0 when it comes to hitting the over.
+- When it comes to the over/under, the Giants and their opponents are 2-8-0 in their last 10 games.

-- Oddsmakers have not set a spread for any of the Giants' last 10 games.
+- The last 10 Giants games have not had a runline set by oddsmakers.

 Giants Betting Records & Stats

-- The Giants have gone 28-26 in games they were favored on the moneyline (winning 51.9% of those games).

-- San Francisco has gone 17-15 when it has played as moneyline favorites with odds of -145 or shorter (53.1% winning percentage).
+- The Giants have won in 24, or 55.8%, of the 43 contests they have been named as odds-on underdogs this year.

+- San Francisco is 12-14 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The Giants have an implied moneyline win probability of 59.2% in this contest.
+- The Giants have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.

-- San Francisco has combined with opponents to hit the over on the total 45 times this season for a 45-53-5 record against the over/under.
+- Games involving San Francisco have gone over the total set by sportsbooks in 45 of 104 chances this season.

+- In 12 games with a line this season, the Giants have a mark of 4-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!